 At a glance

-Provide volunteer support as a migrant and refugee worker at the FM4 centre in Mexico.
-Around 8,000 refugees per year are driven from their countries by economic decline and adverse living conditions.
-You’ll provide vital support to these refugees who are passing through Mexico intending to reach the United States of America.
+Provide volunteer support as a migrant and refugee worker at an aid shelter in Guadalajara, Mexico.
+Around 25,000 migrants and refugees are driven from their countries every year by economic decline, adverse living conditions and violent conflict.
+You’ll provide vital support to those seeking a new life in Mexico, or those simply passing through with the intention of reaching the United States of America.

-When you aren’t working at the centre, you’ll be able to explore the rest of Guadalajara.
+When you aren’t working at the shelter, you can explore the rest of Guadalajara.
 Don’t forget to explore the plentiful cathedrals, crystal blue lakes and sample the abundance of Mexican food.

 Completely flexible datesSee Dates